 A final solution in terms of driving method and logistics will probably be clarified in cooperation with the contractor.

 The masses are going to be used in the neighboring municipalities to establish new landmass and expand existing areas for business purposes.
-Which municipalities, and which areas, have not yet been decided.
-Sections of the masses may be deposited in a regulated sea fill.
+Which municipalities and which areas have not yet been decided.
+Sections of the masses may be deposited in a regulated deposit at sea.

 During the construction period, "thresholds" will most likely be in place at both ends of the tunnel – higher than kote -12.
-This would enable dry tunnel operations also below sea level for most of the tunnel.
+This would enable dry tunnel operations to be carried out below sea level for most of the tunnel.

 At both ends there will be around 160 meters long, diagonal leading constructions for entering.
 There will also be safety zones outside the openings free of other vessels in case the vessel needs to go astern (reverse its position).
 In addition, there will be an area dedicated as the 'point of no return' for vessels going into the tunnel.